gms64/greg_on_data/README.md

 - Use this boilerplate template of my blog - https://github.com/gms64/nuxt-static-skeleton
     - directions to get up and running are there
-- or: clone this repo and change variable yourself
+- or: clone this repo and change variables yourself

 ## Other Projects

 - [Next Novel Project](https://nextnovelproject.com/)

+## Dumb Future Projects

+- StackExchange Tags Analysis (view counts, users, etc)
+- Data Science Book-Related Stuff